-- All aspects of this initiative will be met by data centre operators unless otherwise stated. - Data centre operators will outline their own data centre footprint and how each facility within that footprint meets the requirements as part of their own certification.
-The data centre operator is the entity that manages or owns the facility for the purposes of meeting the requirements for energy efficiency, water, and circular energy systems.
-Responsibility for clean energy will be met by the entity that pays for the electric energy supply, unless a customer of that facility accounts for all or a portion of that electricity as part of their own publicly declared clean energy goal.
-Responsibility for the circular economy will be met by the owner of the eligible equipment. - To avoid failure to count or double counting, where wholesale data centre operators provide whole phase or building solutions to customers, both supplier and customer shall clearly document who is the "operator" for energy efficiency, water, and circular energy systems. - Nothing included in this initiative will apply to data centres located in European overseas countries and territories.
+- Data center operators will outline their own data center footprint and how each facility within that footprint meets the targets set for by the Initiative.
+The data center operator is the entity that manages or owns the facility for the purposes of measuring performance against the targets set by the Pact for energy efficiency, water, and circular energy systems.
+Responsibility for clean energy must be met by the entity that pays for the electric energy supply, unless a customer of that facility accounts for all or a portion of that electricity as part of their own publicly declared clean energy goal.
+Responsibility for the circular economy must be met by the owner of the eligible equipment. - To avoid failure to count or double counting, where wholesale data center operators provide whole phase or building solutions to customers, both supplier and customer shall clearly document who is the "operator" for energy efficiency, water, and circular energy systems. - Nothing included in this initiative will apply to data centers located in European overseas countries and territories.